rankutah/blog/sites/rank-utah/content/locations.md

 # Areas

-Clear Presence provides website design and local SEO services for businesses across the United States with an office in Pleasant Grove, UT.
+Clear Presence provides website design and local SEO services for businesses across the United States, with an office in Pleasant Grove, UT.
 Here are a few areas where clients are located.

 {{< cols min="18rem" gap="2rem" v="start">}}